Honda HR-V Insurance Rates

 Rates are averaged for all Honda HR-V models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-- It is possible to save around $160 per year just by quoting online in advance
+- You may be able to save up to $160 per year simply by quoting early and online

-- Increasing deductibles can save around $475 each year
+- Increasing physical damage deductibles can save around $475 each year

 As you can see from the information we’ve gone over to this point, it’s clear that the amount of money you pay for your model is parallel to how much you pay for insurance.
 Therefore, if you find yourself asking, “How much does a Honda HR-V cost?” you should also be considering the price of insurance.